-G. Personnel Committee.
+G. Personnel Advisory Committee.

 Membership.
-The Personnel Committee shall consist of:
+The Personnel Advisory Committee shall consist of:

 - 1. the State Party Chair;

 - 2. the State Party Vice Chairs;

 - 3. the State Outreach Officer; and

-- 4. seven State Executive Committee members elected by the State Executive Committee upon recommendation of the State DFL Chair; and - 5. to ensure that an attorney or human resources professional versed on personnel matters is a member of the Committee, this Committee may include one additional member, who is not an Executive Committee member, and shall serve at the pleasure of the State Executive Committee.
+- seven State Executive Committee members elected by the State Executive Committee upon recommendation of the State DFL Chair; and

+- 5. to ensure that an attorney or human resources professional versed on personnel matters is a member of the Committee, this Committee may include one additional member, who is not an Executive Committee member, and shall serve at the pleasure of the State Executive Committee.

 Responsibilities.
-The Personnel Committee shall have as minimum objectives:
+The Personnel Advisory Committee shall have as minimum objectives:

-- 1. Advise and oversee the Chair in appointing and managing the staff. - 2.
-The State Convention, State Central Committee, or State Executive Committee may establish general policies with respect to hiring and other personnel practices and may assign duties to employees; but to protect each employee's privacy, the Chair, in consultation with the Personnel Committee, has the sole responsibility for hiring, reviewing, disciplining, and removing any individual employee; for setting their compensation; and for ensuring compliance with any applicable law, collective bargaining agreement, or other contract.
-This section does not limit the Executive Committee's power to establish, or the Central Committee's power to approve, a budget for salaries, which states salaries in the aggregate without identifying individual employees (other than the Chair and the Vice Chairs, if salaried).
+- 1. Advise the Chair in hiring director-level staff. - 2.
+The State Executive Committee may establish general policies with respect to hiring and other personnel practices; but to protect each employee's privacy, the Chair has the sole responsibility for hiring, reviewing, disciplining, and removing any individual employee; for setting their compensation; and for ensuring compliance with any applicable law, collective bargaining agreement, or other contract.
+This section does not limit the Executive Committee's power to establish, or the Central Committee's power to approve, a budget for salaries, which states salaries in the aggregate without identifying individual employees (other than the Chair and the Vice Chairs, if salaried). - The Personnel Advisory Committee will work with the DFL Human Resources Director and/or a designee of the Chair to help develop and maintain a DFL